JenniferBorlenghi/TranscribeTranslate/README.md

 # Transcription and Translate your Media!

-Tool to transcribe and/or translate videos from youtube and audios.
-You are able to download the result as a txt file.
-The field email is not required, but if you fill it out, it will send the result by email when the processment if finished.
+Tool to transcribe and/or translate videos from youtube and audio.
+You can download the result as a text file.
+The field email is not required, but if you fill it out, it will send the result by email when the processing is finished.

 ![screenshot](./readme-files/ui.png)